“The cause of freedom is not the cause of a race or a sect, a party or a class-it is the cause of human kind, the very birthright of humanity.”

 Cooper also recognized that trauma and poverty play a role in student achievement, but with time and resources, students can overcome these challenges (and be equipped to dismantle the very institutions that traumatized Black communities and build new ones).
 She supported students with accommodations like extended time for tests and completing assignments, displaying the deep belief in her students, regardless of their backgrounds.

 Fortunately, today, many schools are taking a more comprehensive approach to supporting students in poverty—but in states like my own, these efforts are thwarted by deliberate underfunding of the education of those same students.

 Cooper fought against the systemic efforts to lower standards.
 When the board of education (comprised of all white men) insisted that she change her curriculum to reflect a “more appropriate” vocational education, she resisted.
 She knew that rigorous vocational education was fine, but she recognized that Black children were disproportionately pushed to “work with their hands” and given the lowest levels of vocational curriculum.
 Cooper insisted that her students be exposed to intellectually rigorous courses and stood firm.

 Dr. Cooper was a resister and an educator who operated with a social justice lens, relentlessly pursuing Black excellence.
 As educators, parents and community members, may we all hold ourselves accountable for helping our Black students achieve Black excellence.

-You can learn more about Dr. Anna Julia Cooper from Dana Goldstein’s book, The Teacher Wars, or if you prefer listening, you can find past episodes on NPR’s Morning Edition or Jennifer Binis’ Education History 101 podcast.
+You can learn more about Dr. Anna Julia Cooper (and other Black Educator Hall of Famers), from Dana Goldstein’s book, The Teacher Wars, or if you prefer listening, you can find past episodes on NPR’s Morning Edition or Jennifer Binis’ Education History 101 podcast.